-To book an appointment you need to ask our Telephone Triage Administrators for a "Liquid Nitrogen" appointment.
+To book an appointment you need to ask our Patient Support Team for a "Liquid Nitrogen" appointment.
 Clinics are normally held twice monthly in an afternoon and you may be asked to join the waiting list if demand is high.

 Our CAT Nurses are experts in minor ailments and can diagnose, treat and prescribe as necessary for conditions including:

-Telephone and face-to-face appointments are bookable via our Telephone Triage Administrators.
+Telephone and face-to-face appointments are bookable via our Patient Support Team.

 Certain small surgical operations can be performed at Monksfield Surgery.
 With minor surgery the recovery time is usually short and you will be back to your usual activities fairly quickly (depending on your procedure).